 Mediterranean cruises are perfect for families as you get all the perks of cruising without having to endure the long flight (or the expense).
 With this in mind it was the perfect time to try it.

 We cruised on the Symphony during May half term and we had a fantastic time.
 It’s ideal for families and there is literally something for everyone.

-Here’s some of the reasons why it’s the Symphony Of The Seas is perfect cruise ship for families.
+Symphony Of The Seas for families, Here’s some of the reasons why it’s the perfect cruise ship for families.

 The cabins on Symphony Of The Seas.

 Symphony of the Seas is home to the first Royal Caribbean family suite, which looks AMAZING!
-I daren’t even look how much it costs, but it’s definitely on my wish list!
+However I daren’t even look how much it costs!
+But it’s definitely on my wish list!